emilienaufauvre/react-native-maplibre-gl-js/README.md

 ## Motivations

-### My "state of the art" of the existing solutions
+### A tour of the RN map libraries

 Considering tile-based maps, these are the maintained or supported libraries that can be used in React Native.
 Each has its strengths, and credit goes to their contributors.
 Still, I have highlighted what I consider to be their main drawbacks to explain why I decided to build a new one.

 #### `react-native-maps` or `Expo maps`